scality/metalk8s/docs/operation/upgrade.rst

     upgrade must be the new MetalK8s version you would like to upgrade to.

-- From the :term:`Bootstrap node`, launch the upgrade.
+Launch the upgrade from the :term:`Bootstrap node`.

    .. code::